NBA: Attention on James overshadows Spurs (AP)

 While most of the hype surrounding these NBA finals is centered on James, Cleveland's crowned king of roundball, the Spurs are again being overshadowed despite winning three titles since 1999.

-Phoenix Suns.
+There's nothing seductive about them.
+They don't run and gun like the Phoenix Suns.
 Tim Duncan, their resident superstar, doesn't aspire to be a global icon or featured in any sneaker commercials.
 TV viewers channel surf right past their games.

 The Spurs get no respect.